dfuse-io/docs/content/guides/eosio/getting-started/other-languages.md

 ## 3. Get the client stub and dependencies for your language

-The protobuf files defining our graphql-over-grpc interface are available {{< external-link href="https://github.com/dfuse-io/graphql-over-grpc" title="in this GitHub repository">}}.
+The protobuf files defining our GraphQL-over-gRPC interface are available {{< external-link href="https://github.com/dfuse-io/graphql-over-grpc" title="in this GitHub repository">}}.

 A lot of languages provide tools to generate client stubs from protobuf files, as you can find {{< external-link href="https://grpc.io/docs/quickstart/" title="in the official gRPC documentation">}}.